-This property is currently in escrow!
-To see a list of homes currently for sale, please CLICK HERE!
+This property is now sold!
+To see a list of homes currently for sale in this area CLICK HERE!

 Rose Park Bungalow with Backyard Entertainment Space